ansible-collections/ansible.utils/README.md

 This collection has been tested against following Ansible versions: **>=2.9.10**.

+For collections that support Ansible 2.9, please ensure you update your `network_os` to use the fully qualified collection name (for example, `cisco.ios.ios`).
 Plugins and modules within a collection may be tested with only specific Ansible versions.
 A collection may contain metadata that identifies these versions.
 PEP440 is the schema used to describe the versions of Ansible.